 I have heard that adoptive families pay very large sums of money to adopt a baby.
 Is this true and where does the money go?

-While this can be true at other agencies or with private adoptions, CPO is a totally non-profit agency and no one associated with CPO is paid a salary or benefits monetarily from the fees.
+While this can be true at other agencies or with private adoptions, CPO is a totally non-profit agency and no one associated with CPO benefits monetarily from the fees.
 We simply ask adoptive families to pay an agency fee of $5,000.
 All of the money is used to pay our operating expenses, to buy maternity clothes and personal care items that birth mothers might need, to pay for support group supplies, etc.

 How long has CPO been a licensed adoption agency?